davidjhinku/davidjhinku/README.md

-### Hey there, I'm David, nice to meet you! 👋
+## Hey there, I'm David, nice to meet you! 👋

-## I'm a software engineer and a westcoast transplant learning to adapt to winter in Chicago
+## Software engineer and a westcoast transplant living in Chicago

-- 🥅  2022 Goals: Create my own workout tracking app
 - 🏔  Fun fact: I once waited 8 hours for a gondola after a hike since walking down was prohibited

-### Currently working on:
+### 👨‍💻 Currently Working On:
-- 💲  Building financial reporting tools and payment processing connections at Sezzle, a buy now pay later firm empowering the next generation
+- Building financial reporting tools and payment processing connections at [Sezzle][sezzle], a buy now pay later firm empowering the next generation
+- Learning Typescript and putting together an internal blog on my progess

+### 🏗️ Upcoming Projects
+- Learn mobile development through creating my own workout tracking app
-- 🌱  Starting a Python course shortly
+- Starting a Python course shortly

-### Past projects:
+### 🏛️ Past Projects:
 - [Protect Our Elders][elder] A volunteer platform for AAPI seniors called  to feel safe walking in their community
+- [Dinnr][dinnr] A clone of OpenTable, a service I fondly remember pre-pandemic

 ### Skills: